Join search result rows with other search result rows in the same result set, based on one or more fields that you specify.

 - Description: When

-overwrite=true, causes fields from these 'other' results to overwrite fields of the results used as the basis for the join.
+overwrite=true, causes fields from the 'other' results to overwrite fields of the main results.
+The main results are used as the basis for the join.

 - Default: true

 Self joins are more commonly used with relational database tables.
 They are used less commonly with event data.